-Total Hip Replacement, Including The Anterior Approach
+Total Hip Replacement, Including The Anterior Approach in Kansas City

 Each year thousands of patients undergo total hip replacement surgery.
 There are various ways to actually perform this procedure.
 One of them is the anterior supine inter-muscular (ASI) approach, or what is commonly referred to simply as the anterior approach.
 This uses an incision on the front side of the hip to allow direct access to the joint.
 This is unique in that it is a muscle-sparing technique, meaning no muscles need to be detached from the bone during the procedure.
 This can potentially mean less postoperative pain, quicker recovery, and a faster return to your day-to-day activities.